cheonjaeung/wheelpicker/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License Version 2.0.
 See [License file](./LICENSE.txt) for more details.